Career Resources / Nursing Licensure / Texas

 Licensing by endorsement (already have RN licensure)

 Nurses who are licensed in another state can switch their license to Texas by applying for licensure by endorsement.
 The application is submitted through the Texas Board of Nursing portal for a fee of $150.
-Within ten business days of receipt of your application, the Board of Nursing staff may issue you a temporary license that allows you to practice as an RN in Texas for a total of 120 calendar days from the date of issuance.
+Within fifteen business days of receipt of your application, the Board of Nursing staff may issue you a temporary license that allows you to practice as an RN in Texas for a total of 120 calendar days from the date of issuance.

 To be accepted for licensure, you must have a Social Security number and no eligibility issues such as criminal or disciplinary history.
 You must have practiced as a registered nurse or have taken and passed the NCLEX within the past four years.
 You also must:

 - Provide verification of licensure from every state where you hold or have ever held a nursing license.
 If your state(s) of licensure participate with the NURSYS system, you can request verification from each through their process and pay their $30 fee for each verification.
-Nurses licensed in non-participating states must send the Verification of Licensure to the states’ Board of Nursing and request that they submit it to the Texas Board of Nursing by email to [email protected]
+Nurses licensed in non-participating states must send the Verification of Licensure to the states’ Board of Nursing and request that they submit it to the Texas Board of Nursing by email to [email protected].

 - Pass the Nursing Jurisprudence Exam.
 You can register for the NJE at https://www.bon.texas.gov/licensure_nursing_jurisprudence.asp.html.
 To prepare, view a copy of the state’s Nursing Practice Act and the Board Rules and Regulations.
 You can also prepare for the exam by taking the online jurisprudence prep course.